Jeff Nuttall: Life and work

+Appointed Head of Fine Art at Liverpool Polytechnic in 1981, his tenure was marked by controversial teaching initiatives, residencies at Deakin University, Australia, and increasing alcoholic consumption, all of which contributed to his early departure in 1984.

 With his last partner, Jill Richards, he moved to Abergavenny, Wales, in 1991, and later to Crickhowell.
 His creative output continued with soft sculptures, landscape paintings, poetry, and writing.
 His last two books were Art and the Degradation of Awareness (1999) and Selected Poems (2003).
-Jeff Nuttall died aged 70 on 4 January 2004 while waiting to perform with his Jazz band at the Chick and Hens pub in Abergavenny.
+He died aged 70 on 4 January 2004 at the Hen and Chickens pub (known as the Hen and Chicks) in Abergavenny, where his jazz band had performed regularly for ten years.

-Literary Works
+Literary works

+Nuttall was the author of over 40 books.
+These included novels (Snipe's Spinster (1975)); poetry (Objects (1976)); cultural commentary (Common Factors/Vulgar Factions, with Rodick Carmichael (1977)); and biography (King Twist: A Portrait of Frank Randle (1978)).